An Apology to Noachides Worldwide: The Official Israeli Response to the IDF Soldier in Lebanon Was a Profound Betrayal of Torah Values

 Of course a modern army requires order and unit cohesion, especially in a combat zone like southern Lebanon.
 No one disputes that independent action can risk tactical complications or local backlash.

 But a Jewish army fighting for the survival of the Jewish people cannot divorce itself from the foundational Torah laws that define its very purpose.
 True military strength flows from spiritual integrity, not bureaucratic conformity.
-The soldier’s act embodied the same uncompromising rejection of idolatry that has sustained the Jewish people for millennia — and that you, our Noachide allies, have chosen to live by.
+The soldier’s act embodied the same uncompromising rejection of idolatry that has sustained the Jewish people for millennia — and that you, our Noachide coreligionists, have chosen to live by.
 His “indiscipline” was loyalty to a higher command.

 When the IDF punished the soldier and replaced the statue, it did not merely discipline one man — it told every Noachide who has lost family, livelihood, and community that their sacrifice is less important than Christian sensibilities.
 That financial groveling with Israeli taxpayer money stands in grotesque contrast to the personal financial ruin so many of you have endured to walk away from idolatry.